 Due to the nature of our scheduling, we are only able to provide emergency and urgent services on a case-by-case basis.
 Please call us to see if we can accommodate your pet.

 After-Hours Emergency Care

-If your pet is experiencing a health emergency outside our regular hospital hours, contact one of the after-hours emergency animal hospitals listed below.
+If your pet is experiencing an after-hours emergency, contact one of the emergency animal hospitals listed below.

 If you suspect your pet consumed something poisonous, call the Pet Poison Control Helpline at (800) 213-6680.

 Huntsville Veterinary Specialists & Emergency

 Animal Emergency & Critical Care

 If your pet is experiencing any symptoms or behaviors that you are concerned about, contact our office right away, or the after-hours emergency pet hospital locations above.

 The reliable and compassionate team at Best Friends Animal Hospital offers veterinary care for pets in most emergency situations.
 Animals are our passion, we take pride in providing quality medical care when your pet needs it most.